-- During the eye tests, we will ask you to sit in the same room as your child. - During the MRI scan, you may remain in the scanning room with your child - To ensure you are safe to enter the scanning room, we must ask you the same safety screening questions about yourself which we asked you about your child; this includes asking you about your medical history.
-You may only enter the scanning room if approved to do so by the radiographer. - o If you are unable or would prefer not to enter the scanning room with your child, a researcher can remain with them in the scanning room.
+- During the eye tests, we will ask you to sit in the same room as your child. - During the MRI scan, you may remain in the scanning room with your child. - To ensure you are safe toenter the scanning room, we must ask you the same safety screening questions about yourself which we asked you about your child; this includes asking you about your medical history.
+You may only enter the scanning room if approved to do so by the radiographer.